-The Orange County Water District (OCWD) is comprised of 21 departments, each serving a unique and valuable function to further the District's mission of providing a reliable, high quality water supply in a cost-effective and environmentally responsible manner.
+The Orange County Water District (OCWD) is comprised of 21 departments, each serving a unique and valuable function to further the District's mission of providing a reliable, high-quality water supply in a cost-effective and environmentally responsible manner.

-Advanced Water Quality Assurance Laboratory
+Philip L. Anthony Water Quality Laboratory

 The engineering department is responsible for planning, design and construction management of the District’s improvement projects.
 Projects range from small in-house modifications for existing facilities to major water treatment, pumping and conveyance facilities including the Groundwater Replenishment System.
 Engineering staff may perform the planning, design and construction management or manage outside consultants who will perform these functions.
-The staff provides engineering support as needed for ongoing water production, recharge, wetlands, seawater barrier and property management operations.
+The staff provides engineering support as needed for ongoing water production, recharge, wetlands, seawater barrier, and property management operations.
 Engineering staff reviews proposed projects of other agencies that may impact District operations or lands.

-The Finance department is primarily responsible for all of the District’s accounting, finance and treasury functions, and manages the District’s debt and assets.
+The finance department is primarily responsible for all of the District’s accounting, finance and treasury functions, and manages the District’s debt and assets.

 Finance and accounting reports and budgets

 The general manager is charged with directing the activities of more than 210 full-time employees to manage and protect the large groundwater basin in northern and central Orange County, which supplies the majority of the water used by more than 2.5 million people.

 The human resources department is primarily responsible for the District programs that integrate human value with water management objectives.
 Core activities include policy development and management, employee training and relations, OCEA negotiation, recruitment efforts, program implementation to meet new state and federal mandates, administration of benefits and insurance programs, management of OCWD compensation and retirement programs, and coordination of general personnel administration.